benburrill/halt_is_defeat/README.rst

 Errors can also be produced in user code with ``all_is_broken()``.

-Although many operations in HiD are checked and will produce errors, the following are undefined behavior:
+Although many operations in HiD are checked and will produce runtime errors, there is some undefined behavior in the case of dynamically allocated arrays.
+Dynamically allocated arrays are uninitialized, and the use of uninitialized strings is undefined behavior.

-- Accessing uninitialized strings in dynamically allocated arrays
-- Dynamically allocating an array with negative length (usually this will produce a stack-overflow error, but not necessarily)

 Additionally, if the ``--unchecked`` flag is passed, all previously checked operations become undefined behavior: